deepsense-ai/seahorse/docs/external_cluster.md

 ---
 layout: global
-displayTitle: Using External Cluster
+displayTitle: Using an External Cluster
 menuTab: reference
 title: External Cluster
-description: Using External Cluster
+description: Using an External Cluster
 ---

 ## Overview